-Frederick Herzberg developed one of the best-known theories of people management.
+Frederick Herzberg’s Two Factor Theory is one the best-known theories of people management.
 Motivated (a word you’ll read a lot in this article) by his interest in mental health, the American psychologist carried out an influential study into employees’ attitudes to their jobs.

 Herzberg first discussed his influential theory in 1959’s Motivation to Work.
 It’s also known as the ‘Hygiene-motivation theory’ because it groups motivators into these two categories, hygiene and growth.